inteiros/computer_vision_projects/README.md

-# Webcam Capture Motion Tracker
+# Webcam Capture Tracker and Face detection

-Simple and quick script I made in about 10 minutes
+Quick motion tracker and face detection scipts using opencv and haarcascade_frontalface_default classifier

-## Running the script
+## Running the scripts

 First off, install opencv with pip